renejra/azure-ml-engineer/project-2/README.md

 - Exit criterion: 1 hour run
 - Concurrency: 5 nodes

 With these settings, we ran the experiment successfully as seen in the image below.
-The best model ended up being a VotingEnsemble with AUC weighted accuracy of 94.77%.
+The best model ended up being a **VotingEnsemble with AUC weighted accuracy of 94.77%.**

 ![Experiment completed](assets/experiment-completed.jpg)

 ### Model comparison and metrics
-One of the advantages of using AutoML, is the fact that it tries dozens or even hundreds of models and hyperparameter combinations, to see what works better for the task at hand.
+*One of the advantages of using AutoML, is the fact that it tries dozens or even hundreds of models and hyperparameter combinations*, to see what works better for the task at hand.
 In the image below, we can see which were the best-performing models in this case.

 ![Models compared](assets/models-compared.jpg)